rikhuijzer/bench/README.md

 Packages used in the benchmarks are listed in `requirements.txt` and can be installed by using `pip install -r requirements.txt`.

-Docker-compose is used to avoid starting Docker containers from Python.
-One big issue of starting Docker containers  from Python is that Docker requires root privileges for that.
+Docker-compose is used to avoid starting various Docker containers from Python.
+Multiple containers are needed to benchmark systems with different configurations (for example, Rasa MITIE and Rasa spaCy + sklearn).
+One big issue of starting Docker containers from Python is that Docker requires root privileges.